rome539/nostr-archive/README.md

 - **Search with operators**: `bitcoin AND lightning` or `"exact phrase" -spam`
 - **Filter by media**: Use `has:image` to find all notes with images
+- **Filter by music**: Use the Music filter to find all shared songs
 - **Create themed archives**: Make collections like "Tech Posts" or "Personal Notes"
 - **Sort by zaps**: See which of your notes got zapped the most
 - **Play shared music**: Click any song link to load the player